ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Follow these steps to get Inside-Out-Tracking working on your S7 and GearVR:

 1.)
-Follow the ARCore Preview 2 installation steps outlined here: https://developers.google.com/ar/develop/unity/getting-started
+Import the arcore-unity-sdk-v1.0.0.unitypackage into Unity like outlined here: https://developers.google.com/ar/develop/unity/quickstart

-      - Make sure to install Unity 2017.3.0f2 or higher!
-Older Unity versions don't work!
+      - Make sure to install Unity 2017.3.1f1 or higher!
+Older Unity versions or Unity 2018 don't work!

       - Try out the HalloAR app before you continue!

 2.)
 Download the "Oculus Utilities for Unity" here: https://developer.oculus.com/downloads/package/oculus-utilities-for-unity-5/

 3.)
-Import the arcore-unity-sdk-preview2.unitypackage into Unity in the same way you imported the arcore-unity-sdk-preview2.unitypackage described in step 1.)
+Install the ARCore App on your phone via the Play Store. https://play.google.com/store/apps/details?id=com.google.ar.core

 4.)
 Find out your Device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/